wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 1.4 =
+* Allow translating the 'Terms & Conditions' page.
+* Register shipping methods strings for translation.
+* Register several tax-related strings for translation.
+* Fix registration of payment gateway titles and descriptions.
+* Synchronize the default attribute of a variable product across its translations.
+* Allow saving WooCommerce/Settings while using a non-default language.
+* Fix problems when the shop page is at the home page.
+* Allow using Wordpress default permalink structure aswell.
+* Fix amount sent to payment gateway when using multiple currencies.
+* Fix for language switcher in shop pages (fixed in WPML)
+* Fix for subscriptions module price not showing (fixed in WPML)
+* Rewrite product variation sync: each variation is related to its translations, sync becomes easier
+* Remove several PHP warnings and notices.
+* Send order status update emails in the language the order was made.

 = 1.3 =
 * Fixed all custom fields synchronization between translations
 * Fixed the stock issue for translations